Fall Spice Soap...A Recipe (Mandarin Orange, Cinnamon, Clove...YUM)

 Now get your oils into the crock pot.
 Use the LOW setting.
 During the winter time the coconut oil and the shea butter will be solid, so you'll need some time to have them melt down.

 Once your oils are melted and you have added your herbal powder for color, gently pour the lye solution into the oil.
-Using your immersion blender (BE SURE YOU HAVE YOUR GLOVES AND EYE GEAR ON!), mix, mix, mix all together until it comes to trace.
+Using your immersion blender (BE SURE YOU HAVE YOUR GLOVES AND EYE GEAR ON!), to mix, mix, mix all together until it comes to trace.
 This simply means it looks like pudding with a gentle peak.
 It's better to be a little too firm than too soft, if you are in doubt.

 You'll see the soap going through some different stages, until it reaches a rather translucent waxy stage, kind of like vaseline.
 There should be NO opacity in the mixture---it should be translucent.
 Once you get to this point, you can give it the ZAP test.